-Vfend A15011 00 NON-INTERVENTIONAL STUDY PROTOCOL Final, 12 2 May 2015 Test result is associated with accompanying symptoms, and/or Test result requires additional diagnostic testing or medical/surgical intervention, and/or Test result leads to a change in study dosing or discontinuation from the study, significant additional concom itant drug treatment, or other therapy, and/or Test result is considered to be an adverse event by the investigator or sponsor. - repeating an abnormal test, in the absence of any of the above conditions, does not constitute an event.
-Any abnormal test result that is determined to be an error does not require reporting as an event.
+- Test result is associated with accompanying symptoms, and/or - · Test result requires additional diagnostic testing or medical/surgical intervention, and/or - Test result leads to a change in study dosing or discontinuation from the study, significant additional concomitant drug treatment, or other therapy, and/or - Test result is considered to be an adverse event by the investigator or sponsor.

+Merely repeating an abnormal test, in the absence of any of the above conditions, does not constitute an adverse event.
+Any abnormal test result that is determined to be an error does not require reporting as an adverse event.

 9.4.2.
-SAE
+Serious adverse events

-A serious adverse event is any untoward medical occurrence in a patient administered a medicinal or nutritional product (including pediatric formulas) at any dose or using a medical device that:
+A serious adverse event is any untoward medical occurrence in a patient administered a medicinal or nutritional product (including pediatric formulas) at any dose that:

-Results in death;

-Is life-threatening;

-Requires inpatient hospitalization or prolongation of hospitalization (see below for circumstances that

-do not c constitute adverse events);

-Results in persistent or significant disability/incapacity (substantial disruption of the ability to conduct

-normal life functions);

-Results in congenital anomaly/birth defect.
+- · Results in death; - · Is life-threatening; - Requires inpatient hospitalization or prolongation of hospitalization (see below for circumstances that do not constitute adverse events); - Results in persistent or significant disability/incapacity (substantial disruption of the ability to conduct normal life functions); - · Results in congenital anomaly/birth defect.